-The College has a number of roll-up mattresses which can be hired through the Housekeeper for a maximum of 2 nights at a charge of £15 per night (which includes bed linen).
+The College has a number of roll-up mattresses which can be hired for a maximum of 2 nights at a charge of £15 for one night and £20 for two nights (which includes bedding).
 This charge will be added to your College account.